Turkmenistan Government to fully support flour fortification

 Presidential order will improve nutritional status of children and women in Turkmenistan

-Flour fortification is part of the Anaemia Prevention and Control Programme in Turkmenistan supported by UNICEF since 1996.
-The Ministry of Health and Medical Industry, Turkmenistan Bread Association, State Standard Agency, flour mills and UNICEF have seen concrete results in flour fortification.
+Flour fortification is one of the components of the Anaemia Prevention and Control Programme in Turkmenistan that UNICEF has been supporting through the Country Programmes of Cooperation with the Government since 1996.
+Since then, the Ministry of Health and Medical Industry, Turkmenistan Bread Association, State Standard Agency, flour mills and UNICEF have achieved concrete results in the area of flour fortification.

-Turkmenistan has adopted a new standard for flour fortification in line with international requirements and created a quality assurance and monitoring system.
-The staff of the Ministry of Health and the Bread Association have increased their knowledge on flour fortification.
-The Scientific-Clinical Centre of Mother and Child Healthcare monitors the impact of the programme.
+Turkmenistan has adopted a new standard for flour fortification in line with international requirements and set up a quality assurance and monitoring system.
+The staff of the Ministry of Health and Bread Association have increased their knowledge on flour fortification and the Scientific-Clinical Centre of Mother and Child Healthcare monitors the impact of the programme.

-The flour fortification programme is one of many programmes contributing to the health and well being of the children and women of Turkmenistan.
-Since 2001, the Government of Turkmenistan has financed 100 per cent of vaccines procurement using UNICEF Procurement Services.
-In 2004, the country achieved universal salt iodization.
+Flour fortification programme is one of the many programmes of the Government of Turkmenistan that increasingly contributes to the health and well being of the children and women of Turkmenistan.
+In 2001, the Government of Turkmenistan switched to 100% financing of vaccines procurement using UNICEF Procurement Services and in 2004, the country achieved Universal Salt Iodization.